 Strategic management concerns the mechanisms and factors that drive and explain differences in firm and organizational performance.
 It includes topics related to industries, markets, factor markets and not least firm-internal management processes and capabilities.

-Hence our research base is broad in scope including dependent variables such as performance, competitive advantage, rents, business development, and growth, and independent variables such as resources, value chains, control, structure, decision processes, culture and competence.
-Among many other things.
+Our research base is broad in scope and includes dependent variables such as conformance and performance, competitive advantage, rents, business development and growth, as well as independent variables such as resources, value chains, control, structure, decision processes, culture and competence.